inabikarilibrary/inalib/inapedia/players/italian/trus7t.md

 # Trus7t

-Trus7t is an Italian player.
+Trus7t is an Italian :it: player.

 ## Achievements